 There are many vendors to choose from and the MDM software Magic Quadrant is the guide to use to help create a shortlist of MDM vendors to assess.
 Not all MDM vendors could be included in the deeper assessment if they did not meet the inclusion criteria.
 These vendors are listed in Note 3; they were not included in the Magic Quadrant, but have some type of MDM offering.

 The Future of MDM and Enterprise Mobility Management

 As companies support mobile users, devices and content, the challenge of putting together an enterprise mobile solution continues.
 Because of the lack of standardization in mobility and the fact that users have different mobility profiles and application requirements, there is no one size fits all when it comes to providing this mobile solution.
 Today, enterprises often have to sew together a number of point solutions to enable a mobile solution.
-Often, those point solutions come from a non-mobile legacy and are not optimized for mobility, leading to a poor user experience and an expensive option that is underutilized.
+Often, those point solutions come from a non-mobile legacy and are not optimized for mobility, leading to poor user experience and an expensive option that is underutilized.

 As MDM adoption grows, it is expanding out of a pure policy management function to incorporate an enterprise mobile management and enablement solution.
 Many companies see the MDM platform as the main tool to both implement and manage a mobile solution.
 Since the EMM concept was introduced by Gartner last year, MDM has evolved to become a broad system management offering, what we call enterprise mobility management.
 This entails many of the services for optimizing and enabling mobile applications and data on the device, as well as for ensuring the security of that data.
 Many products are still evolving in this area, but it will be the primary focus of many MDM providers during the next few years.